duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 1. `npm run build`
     - Make sure there are no errors.
 If there are errors, try search for some answers, if that doesn't work then ask for help in the Zeppelin support server
 2. Run migrations.
-This will set up the database structure and all the neccessary tables.
+This will set up the database structure and all the necessary tables.
 If you skip this part the bot will throw errors:
     - For a development instance (for testing and development): `npm run migrate-dev`
     - For a production instance (for use on actual servers): `npm run migrate-prod`